Eph97/compMethods/README.md

 # 6. Simulating Neoclassical Growth model on a grid with shocks

-# 7. Simulating Neoclassical Growth model on a grid with shocks
+# 7. An implementation of Gauss-Hermite Quadrature and a simple consumption-savings problem